Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Z1EYZ9vmlBI.md

 ### Transcript

-> make the rules okay don't worry about it, true or false is not jealous of jace being on vacation true, but i'll be going on vacation soon enough, so that'll be fine
+> make the rules okay don't worry about it, true or false is not jealous of jace being on vacation true, but I'll be going on vacation soon enough, so that'll be fine